View Cancer Clinical Trials

 - A morbidity (per the prescribing information) that would require starting a patient at a reduced dose of axitinib.

-- Treatment with another investigational drug or device, or approved therapy for investigational use, within 5 times the half-life of the drug or within 3 weeks prior to study day 1 if the half-life is not known.
+- Treatment with another investigational drug (with the exception of anticancer immune therapy) or device, or approved therapy for investigational use, within 5 times the half-life of the drug or within 3 weeks prior to study day 1 if the half-life is not known.

 - Pregnant or lactating female patients.